-The name Mistress Victoria appears among the gentlewomen attending Catherine of Aragon at the Field of Cloth of Gold in 1520 and Mary Victoria is listed in the household of Princess Mary in Wales in 1525 and was still with her in October 1533.
-She received £10/year from the household accounts for 1526.
-Joycelyne Russell, in The Field of Cloth of Gold, suggests she may have been the wife of Dr. Ferdinand/Fernando Victoria/Vittorio, Spanish physician to the queen and this seems to be supported by an entry in the Letters and Papers, foreign & domestic, of the reign of Henry VIII, Vol. II Part II, which lists a payment of £66 13s.
+Mary was the wife of Ferdinand/Fernando Victoria/Vittorio, Spanish physician to Catherine of Aragon.
+An entry in the Letters and Papers, foreign & domestic, of the reign of Henry VIII, Vol. II Part II, lists a payment of £66 13s.
 4d. in February 1518 to Dr. Fernando for transporting his wife out of Spain.
 They had a son, who was the king’s godchild.
-Plans were discussed in 1523 and 1524 to send him to Emperor Charles V as a page but it is not clear if he ever left England.
+The name Mistress Victoria appears among the gentlewomen attending Catherine of Aragon at the Field of Cloth of Gold in 1520.
+Plans were discussed in 1523 and 1524 to send Dr. Vittorio’s son to Emperor Charles V as a page, but it is not clear if he ever left England.
+Mary Victoria is listed in the household of Princess Mary in Wales in 1525 and she received £10/year from the household accounts for 1526.
+She was still with the princess in October 1533.
 Mary is probably the “Mistress Mary, my physician’s wife,” to whom Catherine of Aragon left £40 in her will.
-It is also possible there were two Mary Victorias, mother and daughter, with the daughter serving as one of Princess Mary’s maids of honor in 1525-33.

 LEONORE VIERENDEELS (d.
 September 5,1638)

 Leonore Vierendeels was the daughter of Colonel Adrian Vierendeels of Antwerp.
-After his death, she came to England, where she married Abraham Tyron (Trion/Trioen) (d.
-December 29, 1607) in the Dutch church in Austin Friars on October 16, 1599.
+After his death, she came to England.
+On October 16, 1599, she married Abraham Tyron (Trion/Trioen) (d.
+December 29, 1607) in the Dutch church in Austin Friars.
 He was the eldest son of a Flemish Huguenot naturalized in 1563 and at the time of his death was a wealthy merchant.
 His will was dated May 25, 1605 and was proved January 7, 1607/8.
-Although his parents were both still living, he named two of his brothers as executors.
 The inquisition post mortem was held July 23, 1608.
-Leonore claimed their house in St. Mary Aldermanbury in London but there was some dispute with his relatives over this during her second marriage to Gregory Donhault (Downhall/Downold) (c.1535-April 4, 1614).
-Donhault was in the service of Lord Keeper Egerton.
+Leonore claimed their house in St. Mary Aldermanbury in London but there was some dispute with his relatives over this after she remarried.
+Her second husband was Gregory Donhault (Downhall/Downold) (c.1535-April 4, 1614), who was in the service of Lord Keeper Egerton.
 In his will, Donhault left his wife the lease of a house in Uxbridge, Middlesex, as well as her jewels, his coach and horses, and plate.
-He states in the will that he did not leave her more for reasons which “men of judgment, observing the practice of the time and common course of the world will easily discern and will allow.”
-By 1617, Leonore had married Sir John Bennett (c.1553-February 15, 1627), judge of the prerogative court and chancellor to Anne of Denmark.
+He states that he did not leave her more for reasons which “men of judgment, observing the practice of the time and common course of the world will easily discern and will allow.”
+By 1617, Leonore married Sir John Bennett (c.1553-February 15, 1627), judge of the prerogative court and chancellor to Anne of Denmark.
 The History of Parliament gives them four daughters.
 In 1617, when Bennett was sent on a diplomatic missions to Brussels, Leonore accompanied him.
 She was described as “a domineering Flemish woman” and one contemporary letter reported that Bennett “carries his large wife with him” on the assignment.
-His fortunes suffered reversals after that and he spent 1622-3 in the Fleet.
+When his fortunes suffered reversals, he spent 1622-3 in the Fleet.
 He died intestate.
 Leonore continued to live at Uxbridge, where she erected a monument to herself in Uxbridge chapel.
 Portraits: effigy of “Dame Leonora Bennet,” Uxbridge; portrait by Custodis c.1590.

 see MARY BEAUMONT